What You Need to Know About Credit Limits

 Sometimes, the credit limit determined when the account was opened just isn’t high enough to meet long-term financial needs and goals.
 Individuals may seek a higher credit limit in the event that they expect to have higher expenses over the coming months or if they simply wish to improve their credit utilization ratio.
 For example, college students who have recently graduated may need to increase their credit limit to accommodate for costs associated with their lifestyle change.
 If you desire a higher credit line, you can request an increase from your credit card issuer.

 Alternatively, your issuer may automatically review your account periodically.
-If you have exhibited responsible credit card usage and payment history on a regular basis and have sufficient income to support a larger credit limit, they may decide to offer you a higher limit as a thank you for your loyalty.
-Higher credit limits allow cardholders to have more freedom and security when constructing their budget.
+If your credit report shows you have exhibited responsible credit card usage and payment history on a regular basis and have sufficient income to support a larger credit limit, they may decide to offer you a higher limit as a thank you for your loyalty.
+High credit limits allow cardholders to have more freedom and security when constructing their budget.
 However, they also can make it tempting to spend more.
 As always, use caution when buying items on credit and avoid shopping sprees.
 If you fear that the credit line increase could potentially get you into financial trouble, you do have the ability to decline the offer.

 Can my credit limit decrease?